Ebrahim-Saied/Ebrahim-Saied/README.md

 # Hi there 👋 Welcome to my GitHub!

-I'm **Ibrahim Saied**, a passionate Full Stack Developer dedicated to building scalable, user-friendly web applications.
+I'm **Ibrahim Saied**, a passionate Full Stack Developer & IT Support Specialist dedicated to building scalable, user-friendly web applications.
+With expertise in network administration and CCNA certification, I combine development skills with IT infrastructure knowledge.
 I love exploring new technologies and contributing to open-source projects.

 ## 🚀 About Me

 - 💻 **Full Stack Developer** | Expertise in modern web development
-- 🔧 **Tech Stack**: JavaScript, React, Node.js, Python, and more
+- 🔧 **IT Support Specialist** | Network Administration & Infrastructure
+- 📜 **CCNA Certified** | Networking and Cisco technologies
 - 🌍 **Open Source Enthusiast** | Contributing to the developer community
 - 📚 **Continuous Learner** | Always exploring new technologies and best practices
 - 🤝 **Collaborative** | Passionate about building great solutions with teams